 Types of Mortgage Fraud

-Mortgage frauds can be broadly categorized into two major types:
+Mortgage fraud can broadly be categorized into two major types:

 1. Fraud for Profit

 This fraud is committed by people who utilize their power or authority to steal money from lenders.
 They are not interested in real estate property or dealing with it.
-These fraudsters are usually industry insiders, such as mortgage brokers, bank officials, etc.
+These fraudsters are usually industry insiders like mortgage brokers, bank officials, etc.

 2. Fraud for Housing